carbon-design-system/carbon/packages/elements/docs/sass.md

 ### ✅carbon--type-scale [variable]

-Type scole follows a custom formula for determining each step size and supports sizes from 12px to 92px
+Type scale follows a custom formula for determining each step size and supports sizes from 12px to 92px

 <details>